-- "GNU's Not Unix!" but it is compatible, respects its principles - System written from scratch, following ideas of UNIX - Since 1984 Richard Stallman (founder of Free Software Foundation) tried to make new kernel (Hurd - not finished yet...) - Generally set of basic system tools working with many kernels (Linux, BSD, macOS, ...), also present in many commercial paid UNIX systems - Source code is free and open anyone can study it (Security!), report bugs, contribute, modify, share it, ... - GNU General Public License (GPL) free spirit of open-source license, idea, how to share software - Inspired open public software development crucial for our usage of Linux & al.
+- Try to provide same quality as paid systems, but (mostly) for free - Many courts about copyrights, parts of code, patents (USA allow software patents, EU not) - GNU, Linux, BSD, etc. try to ensure to have only code not covered by any patents to avoid possible legal issues - GNU - "GNU's Not Unix!" but it is compatible, respects its principles - System written from scratch, following ideas of UNIX - Since 1984 Richard Stallman (founder of Free Software Foundation) tried to make new kernel (Hurd - not finished vet...) - Generally set of basic system tools working with many kernels (Linux, BSD, macOS, ...) also present in many commercial paid UNIX systems - Source code is free and open anyone can study it (Security!), report bugs, contribute, modify, share it. ...